-The Motueka WWTP services the township of Motueka and surrounding areas.
-The system comprises a single pond and aeration basin feeding into marsh cells.
-Discharge is into ground adjacent to the Motueka River estuary.
-The resource consent allows for a maximum of 10,000 m3 of effluent per day to be discharged into the ground.
-This system is currently scheduled for major upgrade under a new consent application.
+The Motueka WWTP services the township of Motueka and surrounding areas and the resource consent allows for a maximum of 10,000 m3 of effluent per day to be discharged.
+The system originally comprised a single pond and aeration basin feeding into marsh cells which discharged via infiltration into ground adjacent to the Motueka River estuary.
+This system has recently undergone an upgrade under a new consent which allows the discharge to a rapid infiltration basin.

 Resource consent conditions require a range of monitoring including plant performance and ground water monitoring.
-This is undertaken by consultants Montgomery Watson Harza who provide the annual reporting.
+This is undertaken by consultants Montgomery Watson Harza who provide the annual reporting and monitoring is currently being undertaken.